 Cardiac Rehabilitation programs help you live a healthy, active life after a cardiac event.
 Cardiac Rehabilitation is a carefully planned program to help people with heart disease or people with a high risk of heart disease enjoy better health through health education, counseling and exercise training.

-The focus of this phase is to work on physical skills to return to your normal activities and provide you with extensive education about your heart condition, your risk factors and how to incorporate changes for better health.
-Continuous heart monitoring and frequent vital sign assessment by the Cardiac Rehab RN ensures a safe exercise program.
+The focus of this phase of Cardiac Rehab is to work on physical skills to return to your normal activities and provide you with extensive education about your heart condition, your risk factors and how to incorporate changes for better health.
+Throughout this program, you can except continuous heart monitoring and frequent vital assessments provided through a multidisciplinary team of exercise physiologists, registered nurses, respiratory therapists and dieticians.

-Occupational Therapy is skilled treatment that helps you achieve increased independence in all facets of your life.
+Occupational Therapy is skilled treatment that helps you achieve increased independence.
 It's purposeful, goal-oriented activities to help if you're impaired by physical illness or injury, cognitive impairment, congenital or developmental disability or the aging process.

 - Customized treatment programs to improve your ability to perform daily activities